SurniaUlula/wpsso-organization/README.md

 </ul></li>
 </ul></li>
 <li>Select a more specific Schema Organization sub-type for Google's Organization markup.</li>
-<li>Include Place / Location information in your Schema / Google Organization markup when used in combination with the <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO Place / Location and Local Business Meta (WPSSO PLM)</a> extension.</li>
+<li>Include Place / Location information in your Schema / Google Organization markup when used in combination with the <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO Place / Location and Local Business Meta</a> extension.</li>
 </ul>

 <p><strong>WPSSO ORG Pro / Additional Features</strong></p>

 <ul>
 <li>Extends the features of WPSSO Pro (requires a licensed WPSSO Pro plugin).</li>
-<li>Manage multiple Organizations with the <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup (WPSSO JSON)</a> extension:
+<li>Manage multiple Organizations with the <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup</a> extension:

 <ul>
 <li>Allows selecting an alternate Publisher for the Schema Article type and sub-types (<a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO JSON</a> extension required):